 Improved executive summaries will improve the transfer of information through your company.
 This shift in communication will increase productivity and eliminate misunderstandings which can lead to costly mistakes.

-This business writing course is split into 12 detailed modules.
+This business writing course is split into several detailed sections.

 This module outlines the necessary foundation for writing better content and process.
 We will work with you to develop specific learning goals that you want to achieve by the end of the course.

 Learn our step-by-step process to write more effectively.
 In order to summarize well, a business writer needs to have a strong understanding of what the reader needs as well as the document's purpose.

 You will be able to create better structure and help your reader take the desired action by summarizing what matters.

 Learn how to organize your information for clarity.
 This module includes tips and tricks on how to organize the beginning, middle, and end of your document and make it quick to scan.

 We'll also illustrate actual executive summary writing and how to craft a "so what" summary that highlights what matters from mere backstory.

 Colleagues are depended on well-summarized information to act decisively.
 Learn how to write better internal documents.